alemart/encantar-js/docs/gallery.md

 ### WebAR with WebGL only

-Create an augmented scene without additional libraries.
-Writing WebGL code is intricate and not needed.
+Create an augmented scene without additional libraries, for curiosity only.

 [Launch demo](/martins-js/demos/hello-webgl/README.html){ ._blank .md-button }